tpoisot/ms_proba_networks/ms/maintext.md

 ## Null-model based hypothesis testing

-In this section, we analyse the data of @robe29 using two "classical" null models of network structure.
-Robertson's data are amongst the hardest to analyse with the standard null models: the network is unusually large (1429 animals and 456 plants), and has a low connectance (0.02).
-Generating networks with all species is therefore both statistically difficult and computationally costly, providing a good demonstration of the performance of probabilistic metrics.
+In this section, we analyse 59 pollination networks from the literature using two "classical" null models of network structure.
+These data cover a wide range a situations, from small to large, and from densely to sparsely connected networks.
+They provide a good demonstration of the performance of probabilistic metrics.

 We use the following null models.
 First (Type I, @fort06), any interaction between plant and animals happens with the fixed probability